JElchison/bible-study-handout/README.md

 * Provide more information in the handout than you intend to cover together as a group.
 Generally, humans can read 6x faster than a presenter can speak.
 This type of self-study can be done while the group as a whole is engaged in a related verbal discussion.
 * Show the passage of interest in context with the rest of its Bible book.
 Show the passage interleaved within the book outline.
 * Optionally, show a summary graphic at the beginning of the handout that encompasses the entire book.
 This helps the reader remember the overall story of the book--not just the passage at hand.
+* Good typography and visual appeal.
+(Sadly, this is sometimes a lost art.)

 ## Content Sources
 * Bible text is from the **ESV**.
 Anyone can register to obtain your own (free) API Key at http://bibles.org/pages/api.